You have one fire starter in your bug out bag and another in your car glove compartment.

 Once you’ve located your gum wrapper and battery, it’s time to shape the gum wrapper so it can easily catch fire.

-From a single gum wrapper, you can create three opportunities to start fire.
+From a single gum wrapper, you can create three opportunities to start a fire.

 Start by evenly cutting your wrapper lengthwise into three strips.